Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/01_Architecture.md

 used in cryptography though.
-However, many instructions have very different latency, so a compiler that optimises specifically for Zen3 may chose another ordering of instructions then when optimising for Zen2 so it may still make sense to compile specifically for the compute nodes on LuMI.
+However, many instructions have very different latency, so a compiler that optimises specifically for Zen3 may chose another ordering of instructions then when optimising for Zen2 so it may still make sense to compile specifically for the compute nodes on LUMI.

 All compute nodes, login nodes and storage are linked together through a high-performance interconnect.
 LUMI uses the Slingshot 11 interconnect which